What is required of programs that join the Advocacy Learning Center?

 If you have adequate OVW set-aside funds, or access to other funds, to cover all of your team’s travel costs you will be asked to designate those funds for this purpose.
 If you have enough funds to cover some travel, OVW will subsidize the rest.
-For example, if you can cover travel for your full team to the 4-day immersion training but not the 3-day or 2-day training or site visit, then subsidies will cover the remaining travel costs.
+For example, if you can cover travel for your full team to the 4-day immersion training but not the 3-day or 2.5-day trainings, then subsidies will cover the remaining travel costs.
 Or, if you can pay for travel for your 2-person team member to attend the 4-day immersion training, but only pay for person to attend the next event, then OVW subsidies will cover the cost for the remaining person, as well as travel costs for your full team for the remaining event and site visit.

 If you are an advocacy partner on an OVW-funded project or an advocacy program funded through a tribal government, OVW staff may be able to communicate with the official grantee of the project on your behalf, if necessary, to discuss possible support for your team to participate.